-The team consists largely of volunteers who carry out a range of activities.
-Some have been involved since the start of the project over 10 years ago and others have become involved more recently.
+The team consists of local residents who have volunteered to carry out a range of activities.
+Many have been involved since the earliest days of the project and others have become involved more recently.
 Four people receive payment for their work.

 - Stephanie Wright, Former Chairman, Director and founding member.
 Sadly Stephanie died in 2019.

 - Nick Wright, Chairman.

 - Margaret Brett, Director.
 Margaret has brought the experience of a distinguished career in accountancy to the Board.

 - Jane Gavey, Director and founding member.

 - Jacqui Hamlin, Director and founding member.

 - Julia Redfern, Online shop, website & newsmailer.